-COMIRNATY® ▼ (the Pfizer-BioNTech COVID-19 vaccine) has been granted conditional marketing authorization (CMA) by the European Commission to prevent coronavirus disease 2019 (COVID-19) in people from 5 years of age.
-The vaccine is administered as a 2-dose series, 3 weeks apart.
-In addition, the CMA has been expanded to include a booster dose (third dose) at least 6 months after the second dose in individuals 18 years of age and older.
-For immunocompromised individuals, the third dose may be given at least 28 days after the second dose.
+COMIRNATY® ▼(the Pfizer-BioNTech COVID-19 vaccine) has been granted conditional marketing authorization (CMA) by the European Commission to prevent coronavirus disease 2019 (COVID-19) in people from 5 years of age.
+The vaccine is administered as a primary course of 2 doses, 3 weeks apart.
+In addition, the CMA has been expanded to include a booster dose (third dose) at least 6 months after the second dose in individuals 12 years of age and older.
+For immunocompromised individuals, a third primary course dose may be given at least 28 days after the second dose.
 The European Medicines Agency's (EMA's) human medicines committee (CHMP) has completed its rigorous evaluation of COMIRNATY®, concluding by consensus that sufficiently robust data on the quality, safety and efficacy of the vaccine are now available.